State and Serialization¶

 Constructors¶

-// Create empty state
+// Create an empty state with default KernelArguments

-// Create state with existing KernelArguments
+// Create state initialized from existing KernelArguments

-public GraphState(KernelArguments kernelArguments)
+public GraphState(KernelArguments kernelArguments) { /* implementation omitted */ }

 Example:

-// Create state with existing arguments
+// Create state with existing arguments and read values.

 var arguments = new KernelArguments